yoshioterada/Office-365-Excel-REST-API-for-Java/README.md

 11.Add new file to Ondrive and check again from the application

-In my sample, I wrote as a Java EE 7 application.
+In my sample, I wrote as a Java EE 7 application.</br>
-However it may be run on servlet container like Tomcat/Jetty.
+So it will run on Java EE compatible Application Servers like </br>

-I used following technologies.
+GlassFish(Payara), WildFly(JBoss EAP), WebLogic, WebSphere and so on.

-I used the JSF as a front view technology.
-However it is not important.Any framework for Front technologies will be available.
+It also run on servlet container like Tomcat.</br>

-In order to implement the Excel application with this classes, the most important class is in the com.yoshio3.restclient.services package.
+If you would like to run it on Tomcat,</br>
-Please refere to the above package as a start point ?
+Please refer to the [README-4-Tomcat.md](https://github.com/yoshioterada/Office-365-Excel-REST-API-for-Java/blob/master/README-4-Tomcat.md "README-4-Tomcat.md") ?

 # Configuration Step
 ![](https://c1.staticflickr.com/9/8449/29321901506_0d5d02f69e.jpg)